bbbradsmith/6502vdelay/README.md

 This code must be placed in a page-aligned segment.
 Add **align=256** to your **CODE** segment CFG or add a **.segment** directive of your own to place it in a custom segment that is appropriately aligned.

+The short version only permits 57-255 cycle delays, and only takes **A** as its parameter.

 ## Tests